-There's really not much more to be said, but the structure should spill into the rest of your day, and you need to plan your time out the best you can.
+The structure should spill into the rest of your day, and you need to plan your time out the best you can.

-8. Communicate as Quick as Possible
+8. Communicate as Quickly as Possible

 Find out the best ways that they want you to get in touch with them and provide a reasonable timeline so they know when they can anticipate a response from you.
 Anything over 24 hours is unacceptable.